snowplow-referer-parser/referer-parser/README.md

 referer-parser identifies whether a URL is a known referer or not by checking it against the [`search.yml`] [search-yml] file; the intention is that this YAML file is reusable as-is by every language-specific implementation of referer-parser.

-The file lists known referers - currently all search engines - by name, and for each, gives a list of the parameters used in that search engine URL to identify the keywords and a list of domains that the search engine uses, for example:
+The file lists known search engines by name, and for each, gives a list of the parameters used in that search engine URL to identify the keywords and a list of domains that the search engine uses, for example:

 ```yaml
 google # Name of search engine referer